Fitting Your Crutches

-Don’t let armpits rest on the pads—this can cause tingling, numbness, and loss of muscle strength.
+Don’t let your armpits rest on the pads — this can cause tingling, numbness, and loss of muscle strength in your arm.

 Don’t use crutches that are too short or mismatched.
 They can cause back pain and falls.

 In wet weather, dry crutch tips when coming indoors.